mks7898/OIBSIP/README.md

-these are the Oasis infobyte internship projet
+these are the Oasis infobyte internship project

 # OIBSIP  #webdevelopment